BRIKXO/TEcandidates_V4/README.md

 # TEcandidates V4

-TEcandidates is a pipeline to include transposable elements (TEs) in RNA-seq differential expression analysis.
+TEcandidates is a pipeline to include transposable elements (TEs) in RNA‑seq differential expression analysis.

 This repository contains a **modernized version** of the original TEcandidates pipeline, containerized with Podman/Docker to ensure reproducibility and portability across different computing environments.